Freshwater Futures logo

 First things first let’s get used to talking to the various Generative AI models.
 A really cost-effective way to try out a huge number of models is to put $5 into an openrouter account: this one account gives you access to most of the top models in one place including OpenAI, Anthropic, Mistral, Meta and more.
 It even allows you to select multiple models and compare their responses side by side as you chat.
 You can also create an API key for use with your own code or any automation tool.

 Exercise: I’d suggest starting with comparing the outputs of OpenAI GPT-4 Turbo and GPT-3.5 Turbo for the same prompt.
-Then try a similar comparison with Anthropic Claude 3 Opus and Haiku.
+Then try a similar comparison with Anthropic Claude 3.5 Sonnet and Haiku.
 This will give you a sense of the performance and cost of these models in practice.
 This cost vs capability trade-off is one of the most important to understand.

 Experimenting with Code Generation